brandonp2412/FitBook/README.md

 To install the app, follow these steps:

-1. Clone the repository: `git clone https://github.com/brandonp2412/fit-book.git`
+1. Clone the repository: `git clone https://github.com/brandonp2412/FitBook`
-2. Navigate into the project directory: `cd fit-book`
+2. Navigate into the project directory: `cd FitBook`
 3. Install dependencies: `flutter pub get`
 4. Run the app: `flutter run`